Nadino92/aws-s3-bruteforce/README.md

 If you want to do a bruteforce of bucket names across a character set via a master-worker articture, send me a message.
 I created one as part of a personal project but have yet to document it to the level required to make it a public repo.

 # Prefixes and Postfixes
 Prefixes and postfixes, such as "files" and "certs", are added to the strings by default.
-Behavior change be changed via the "-pp" or "--prefix_or_postfix" parameter to show "prefix" or "postfix" only.<br><br>
+Behavior change be changed via the "-pp" or "--prefix_or_postfix" parameter to show "prefix" or "postfix" only or "None" to show none.<br><br>
 The default is to use both. but you should only need it on the postfix, as that is how a majority of open buckets have been found.<br><br>
 You can modify the list of strings and the separators (e.g. ".", "-", and "_") in the constants.py file.